 Evelyn Ryan, Yourlifelifter

-Parasitism is just a nifty natural adaptive but potentially harmful behavior that allows living things to benefit without have to work that hard.
+Parasitism is just a nifty, natural, and adaptive but potentially harmful behavior that allows living things to benefit without have to work that hard.
 It is nothing more than a survival tool that allows a needy living thing to sustain itself at the expense of another.
 Parasites can exist between different as well as the same species and between different and the same sexes.
 Living things naturally and innately go through parasitic stages during development when they are dependent on others, such as their parents, to survive.
 In short, parasitism is just a normal part of life.

 One of the most fascinating types of parasitism is “brood parasitism.”
 Brood parasites depend on other capable yet unaware living things to raise their young.
 The brood parasite manipulates the unknowing host, using camouflage such as by laying eggs that resemble the host’s in the host’s nest.
 I will never forget in my early animal behavior studies, the image of the cuckoo bird fledgling (whose parent lays eggs in a Eurasian Weed Warbler’s nest) being fed by its unaware host mother that is about a third of its size!
 The baby cuckoo actually tosses the Warbler’s eggs out of nest.

-The parasite-host relationship, as the experts point out, while beneficial to the parasite damages the host since the host now uses its energy and effort to unknowingly benefit someone “unworthy” that pretends to be what it is not.
+The parasite-host relationship, as experts point out, while beneficial to the parasite, damages the host since the host now uses its energy and effort to unknowingly benefit someone “unworthy” that pretends to be what it is not.
 Sound familiar?
 It should because it is exactly what pathological narcissists do to survive.
 The vampire stories of parasitic humans who feast on other humans preempted modern psychology that identified what are now commonly referred to as Cluster B personality disorders where malignant narcissism lies.
 So we now know, while the vampire stories were anecdotal, they were founded in fact.
 We now call them pathological narcissists and they, like vampires, are parasites, and more specifically brood parasites.

 Why Are Narcissists Parasites?